The Intellectual Forum runs a diverse programme of events across the year, so please check back regularly and sign up for our mailing list.

 For the 2018 Festival of Ideas, Professor Julian Dowdeswell, Director of the Scott Polar Research Institute, joins us at the Intellectual Forum, Jesus College to discuss ice and environmental change.
 Both ice sheets and sea ice are changing rapidly in the polar regions.
 The Arctic is widely regarded as the most sensitive part of the global climate system.
 This talk will explore the nature of polar ice, the climate changes which we are experiencing and how these changes are likely to affect issues such as global sea-level over the coming century.

 Rustat Conference on Recruitment, Retention, and Diversity

-15 March 2018, West Court, Jesus College, Cambridge, attendance by invitation only.
+21 September 2018, West Court, Jesus College, Cambridge, attendance by invitation only.

+Highly skilled staff are a crucial element of most companies and organisations.
+Recruiting the right person is a difficult, time-consuming, and expensive task.
+However, many organisations fail to recruit sufficiently widely, missing out in particular on women, people from ethnic minorities, or people with disabilities.
+Having recruited people, it is very beneficial to be able to retain them – retraining people is very disruptive.
+However, again many organisations struggle to be able to retain all the staff they would like to keep.
+Also, the nature of work is changing.
 This conference explores how to find, attract, and keep the best people in light of changing work patterns and places, as well as careers.
 We bring together experts from a range of backgrounds to discuss how we can reconfigure recruitment, retention, and the career “pipeline”, making sure in the future people can find the places best able to support them.